brajeshwar/brajeshwar.github.io/bookmarks/l.md

 ## 2024

+- [Letterpress](https://github.com/dunyakirkali/letterpress) is a project aimed at simplifying the self-publishing process for books.
+It provides a ready-to-use template based on AsciiDoctor, catering to authors who need robust support for diagramming, coding examples, and mathematical formulas.
 - [Laminar](https://www.lmnr.ai) is an [open-source](https://github.com/lmnr-ai/lmnr) DataDog + PostHog for AI agents / RAG apps.
 Fast, reliable and insightful.
 - [Lansat Satellite images to write your name](https://landsat.gsfc.nasa.gov/apps/YourNameInLandsat-main/), from NASA.
 - [Lapdev](https://lap.dev) is an [Open source](https://github.com/lapce/lapdev), self hosted dev environment.
 It uses Devcontainers spec and scales from a single machine to a global fleet of servers.